danmv/kamynz.github.com/_posts/2015-07-30-Introduction-to-my-thesis.md

 ------

-## Objective of my thesis ...
+## Objective of my thesis

 **_Main objective:_** Create a function that takes as input **compositional biases of genomes** and throws as output an image with biological sense.

 ------

-## What are compositional biases of genomes ...
+## What are compositional biases of genomes

+A genome is a sequence with an alfabeth = {A,T,G,C}, so it is possible to count the frequency of each element